itaigrn/Python_stuff/README.md

-diverse repertoire of my experiences with python
+a diverse repertoire of my experiments with python